bazel-contrib/rules_nodejs/docs/Built-ins.md

 The cache lets you avoid downloading packages multiple times.
 However, it can introduce non-hermeticity, and the yarn cache can have bugs.

 Disabling this attribute causes every run of yarn to have a unique cache_directory.

+If True, this rule will pass `--mutex network` to yarn to ensure that the global cache can be shared by parallelized yarn_install rules.

+If False, this rule will pass `--cache-folder /path/to/external/repository/__yarn_cache` to yarn so that the local cache is contained within the external repository.

 Defaults to `True`